030722-VA-SRE/jazlyn-maxwell/week2-review.md

 # JDBC
 1. What is JDBC?

+    - Stands for the *Java Database Connectivity*.
+Establishes a conection between a java application and a statbase.

 2. What are the core interfaces / classes in JDBC?

+    - The DriverManager class manages the JDBC driver and provides the get connection method.
+    - The Connection interface represents the connection to your database.
+    - The Statement and PreparedStatement interfaces represent a SQL statement.
+    - The ResultSet interface represents the result of a query.

 3. What is a stored procedure and how would you call it in Java?

+    - A stored procedure is a set of database operations stored for reusability.
+    - A stored procedure can be prepared in Java by using the Connection.prepareCall() method to create a CallableStatement and executing it with the executeQuery() method.

 4. What is the difference between Statement and PreparedStatement?

+    - A PreparedStatement has been preprocessed to prevent SQL injection.
+Methods can be used to set the fields of a PreparedStatement.
+A Statement is executed as-is and is vulnerable to SQL injection.

 5. Steps to executing an SQL query using JDBC?

+    - First, establish a connection.
+Then, create a statement using a SQL query represented as a String.
+Then, execute the query using the execute(), executeQuery() or executeUpdate() methods.
+If required, process the ResultSet object.
+Finally, close the connection.

 # AWS